pyca/cryptography/docs/exceptions.rst

 .. class:: InvalidSignature

-    This is raised when the verify function of a hash function does not compare equal.
+    This is raised when the verify method of a hash context does not compare equal.